poeggi/mon-con/README.md

 DEV<->LAN<->ROUTER<->INTERNET<->Ext.SERVER

-IPv4 and IPv6 are tested concurrently if available.
+IPv4 and IPv6 are tested concurrently, if available.

 From your local system, all the way up the the mighty internet, it tests different intermediate hops.
 These hops are automatically determined.